TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.2-outgoing-communication/_index.md

 ![](4.6.2-fig-5.png "Enabling automated Actions in a Policy")

 Next time this specific Alert will be triggered, vRealize Operations will try to execute the configured Action automatically.
-I say “try” because some actions need appropriate inputs und simply cannot run without interaction with the administrator.
+I say "try" because some actions need appropriate inputs und simply cannot run without interaction with the administrator.

 The Automated Action Plugin is a great and easy to use option to start automating tasks triggered by vRealize Operations alerts, but it has its limits.
 The available actions are pre-configured and cannot be customized to cover more complex scenarios.